k3rnel-paN1c5/Delta/app/README.md

 ## 🔮 Future Work

-* Integrate a pre-trained depth estimation model.
-* Implement a live camera feed for real-time depth estimation.
 * Improve the accuracy and performance of the model.
 * Add more post-processing options for the depth map.